 You’ve heard the terms pre-qualification and pre-approval, but what do they mean?
 They are the same thing, right?
 Not quite!
 The terms have been used interchangeably, but their true definitions differ.
 We’re going to break it down and explain the difference between the two.

 The very first step to take if you are ready to start your new home search is to get pre-qualified.
 This is a no-cost, no-commitment, 10-20 minute analysis that will give you a great starting point for your new home loan.
 You can do this in-person or on the phone with a loan officer, or in most cases complete an online form.
 You will need to provide some basic information such as income, current monthly debts and credit score, but typically you won’t need to provide any documentation.
 By providing these items, your lender will be able to determine an estimate of your maximum monthly mortgage payment and how much you can borrow.
 These aren’t concrete numbers, more of a gauge so you know your price range.

-Once you have been pre-qualified, the next step would be to get pre-approved.
+Once you are pre-qualified, the next step will be to get pre-approved.
 This process is more involved, requiring more paperwork and the help of a loan officer.
-Documents you typically need to provide are copies of your paystubs, bank statements and tax returns; additional documents may be needed as well.
+Documents you typically need to provide are copies of your paystubs, bank statements and tax returns; additional documents might needed as well.
 The loan officer will also pull your credit report to get a better understanding of your credit history and financial situation.
 Once your information has been reviewed, your loan officer will provide you a pre-approval letter stating how much you are approved to borrow.
-Having a pre-approval letter can give you a competitive edge against other buyers; it shows the seller you are serious and ready to buy.
+Having a pre-approval letter can give you a competitive edge against other buyers.
+This shows the seller you are serious and ready to buy.

 Getting pre-approved will help speed up the home buying process since you will have a solid foundation of information.
 Once you are pre-approved, you are on your way to homeownership!
 Contact one of our loan officers to get started.